Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Begin by identifying an individual mentor who can provide direction, assistance, collaborations, connections or suggest areas for improvement.
+- Look for Mentoring: Find an individual mentor who can provide assistance, suggestions, collaborations, or point out areas for improvement.

 Negativity

 Negativity is not a good thing in any work environment.
-It makes people feel uncomfortable making communication difficult and limiting potential for growth.
-Along with causing problems with colleagues and supervisors, it could lead to delays in professional development.
+It makes employees feel uncomfortable, which makes communications difficult and hinders potential for growth.
+In addition, it can cause problems with colleagues and supervisors, it could lead to professional stalling.

 Overcommitting Workload

 Overcommitment in most cases leads to burnout, errors, and frustration within.
-While it’s vital to be committed, commitment beyond one’s capacity will result in lower productivity and less desirable results.
+As much as it is necessary to work hard but committing to a level that goes beyond one’s capability can result in less efficiency and less desirable results.

 - Practicing Time Management Techniques